Railroad line could become relevent again a century after being abandoned

 "I don't think there are any viable plans to build anything.
 There are always ideas for manufacturing, but nothing's in the works that I think is going to get done," Branch said.
 "It's like, if we ever get a project over here, they may need rail.
 Where would we put it?
 That's kind of where that is."

-Branch said locating industrial or manufacturing businesses near the airport could also help with their FAA compliance.
+Branch said locating industrial or manufacturing businesses near the airport could also help with FAA compliance.

 "One of our responsibilities with the FAA is to try to ensure compatible land use around the airport, and the FAA generally doesn't want houses, residential, to be built really close to an airport because it's just dangerous, and it's loud."

-Since the airport doesn't own the land around the airport, all they can do is ask Highfill, Centerton and Bentonville nicely to keep residential development at bay, he said.
+Since the airport doesn't own the land around the airport, all it can do is nicely ask Highfill, Centerton and Bentonville to keep residential development at bay, he said.

-Branch said the state's rail plan identifies the corridor in case someone down the road wants to install rail.
+Branch said the state's rail plan identifies the corridor in case someone down the road wants to install rail service.

 "I guess at some point when they pulled up the railroad tracks, they probably returned the easements to the property owner.
 So, there aren't any active easements," Branch said.
 "Somebody would have to go through there and buy all that land back up.
 You'd have to purchase it or eminent domain it."

-Aaron Burkes, CEO of Northwest National, said he has seen estimates, from a 2006 Air Cargo Study and Freight Transportation Access Assessment, that it would probably cost $10 million-$12 million to bring rail over to the airport on the old rail bed.
+Aaron Burkes, CEO at Northwest National, said he has seen estimates from a 2006 Air Cargo Study and Freight Transportation Access Assessment that it would probably cost $10 million to $12 million to extend rail service to the airport on the old rail bed.

-The number of miles in the U.S. railroad network has steadily declined since its peak in 1916.
-Some relatively significant segments of the Arkansas rail network have either been threatened with closing or abandoned in recent years.

 Part of Fayetteville's Frisco Trail follows an abandoned railroad bed originally built by the Pacific & Greater Eastern Railroad at the end of the 19th century.
 It was used later by the Ozark & Cherokee Central during the early part of the 20th century before it was taken over by the St. Louis & San Francisco Railway, better known as the Frisco.